bjanik/ft_select/README.md

 ### User can browse through by performing different actions :

-  Use arrows to navigate.
+        Use arrows to move through.

         Press space key to select/unselected an argument

         Press delete to delete the argument on which the cursor points to.

         Press escape to quit the programm.

+        Press "Enter" to display on Standard Output the list of selected arguments.